ReSurfEMG/ReSurfEMG/README.md

 After checkign out the source code, create virtual environment.
-Both `conda` and `venv` environments are supported, however, if you are on Windows, we don't have instructions for installing all the necessary shared libraries.
+Both `conda` and `venv` environments are supported, however, if you are on Windows, we reccomend using `conda`.

 0. Using python.org Python